 I love beans.
 Give me Italian or Indian bean dishes and I am in heaven.
 Without much ado today, this is a baked dish full of goodness and taste.
 Italian in origin, it is something we have been cooking for years.
 Fagioli Stufati means Stewed or Baked Beans.

-Today I made the dish with black-eyed beans, and it was just as delicious.
+Although this dish is traditionally made with the traditional white beans – cannellini, haricot or lima (butter) beans, I have also made the dish with black-eyed beans, and it was just as delicious.

 4.5 cups cold water